 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term stay residents that saw functional improvements, such as with activities of daily living.
-High levels of autonomy with ADL's often correlates with successful rehabilitation.
+This indicates the percentage of short-term care patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of performance with ADL's generally correlates with superior rehabilitation.

 - Community Memorial HospitalAcute Care Hospitals 14.79 miles away1755 North Mecklenburg Avenue South Hill Virginia 23970Voluntary non-profit - Private(434) 447-3151